Public relations as relationship management

 This argument was made in 1998 – that’s before the web and long before social media.
 By community they mean society, and they later argued: ‘We believe that corporations ultimately exist by consent of society, which remains in fact the ultimate stakeholder of such corporations to which these organizations are answerable.’

-Today, community management is a distinct area of practice.
+Today, community and PR management is a distinct area of practice.
 Some see it as part of public relations (or even as the future of public relations).
 Others, such as Richard Millington, argue that it’s a distinct practice driven by the needs of the community members, not the needs of an organisation.

 Coombs and Holladay talk about ‘mutually influential relationships’.
 Robert Cialdini has written that rare thing, an academic bestseller, exploring what’s involved in influence.
 He identifies six paths to influence: